 Cole did have flashes of him showing he can still be at least a backup point guard in this league, but it was probably just a temporary fit with the Thunder.

 Cole then ended his exit interview perfectly with, “Thunder up.”We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!